okuryu/okuryu.github.com/about.md

 At the same time, I've been learned web technologies.
 Of special interest is the JavaScript world, so I've been contribute to [YUI] since about 2011, and promoted to [YUI Committer] in 2013.
-And I've promoted a maintainer on [YUIDoc] since 2014.
+And I've promoted a maintainer on [YUIDoc] since 2014, also joined FormatJS team.
 Codes that I wrote is viewed on [GitHub].

 Please e-mail to <a href="mailto:okuryu@okuryu.com">okuryu@okuryu.com</a> if you wish contact to me.